 The Department was established by State statute to police the City of Kansas City, Missouri.
 The City's general revenues support most of this governmental activity.
 Other revenue sources include a 1⁄4 cent sales tax for drug enforcement assessed by Jackson County; federal, state, and local grants; and charges for services such as police report reproduction.
-The State of Missouri provides assistance with risk management.
+The State of Missouri provides reimbursements for settlements of certain risk management claims of up to \$1,000,000 annually.